toyotaracing94/drowsiness-detection/README.md

 </p>

 ## Project Tech Stack
-This project use several Tech Stack, but most of them is using Python.
+This project use several Tech Stack, but most of them are using Python.
 As you an see, this project is a Real-Time face recognition to detect a drowsiness of an user that was captured by the camera.
-If running on Windows, it will use the default webcam current OS have, or if in linux, it will always -- always be in mind will be run on Raspberry Pi, especially in Raspberry Pi 5 with Raspberry Pi Camera with the video stream source.
-The project tech stack is mostly divided into 3 main core idea, the computer vision, the model, and the backend.
+If running on Windows, it will use the default webcam current OS have, or if in linux, it will always -- always be in mind will be run on Raspberry Pi, especially in Raspberry Pi 5 with Raspberry Pi Camera as the video stream source.
+The project tech stack is mostly divided into 3 main core, the computer vision, the deep learning model, and the backend.

 Perhaps some of you will ask, why not just using OpenCV windows to see the result of the calculation?
 Well, I plan to run this on a headless GUI OS, so making it run using OpenCV windows will be quite useless (this is to save resources when running on Low-Spec hardware).